The Federal Government will Become America's Model Employer for the 21st Century.

-If your position is excluded from coverage because your appointment is limited to one year or less, you will be eligible to enroll under 5 U.S.C.
+If your position is excluded from coverage because your appointment is limited to one year or less, and you were not expected to work 130 hours per month, you will be eligible to enroll under 5 U.S.C.
 8906a when you have completed one year of current continuous employment, excluding any break in service of 5 days or less.
 You must pay both the employee and the Government shares of the premium.

 The one-year requirement may be met at the end of a one-year appointment in a single agency or it may be based on a series of shorter appointments served in one or more agencies, as long as you have not had a break in service of more than 5 days.